The Bankrate promise

 If you did not instruct the bank on what to do with the CD, it likely will renew it for the same term as before, Erhart-Graves says.
 So, if you originally opened a one-year CD, the bank would renew it for another year.

 The CD also would be renewed at the current market interest rate.
 “The bank sets the new rates, which may or may not be competitive,” says certified financial planner Rich Arzaga, university instructor and founder of Insurance Whisperer in Monument, Colorado.

 Allowing your bank to renew the CD may be convenient, but it locks you in for another term at what could be a less competitive yield.

 The grace period: A short window of opportunity

 Each bank sets its own grace period for CDs, and grace periods can vary by CD term.
-Typically, though, it ranges from seven to 14 days.
+Typically, they range from seven to 14 days.
 For example, Bank of America and Wells Fargo have seven-day grace periods while Chase gives 10 days.
-Online banks Ally Bank and Capital One give nine days and 10 days, respectively.
+Ally Bank and Capital One give nine days and 10 days, respectively.
 Barclays has a 14-day grace period for online CDs.